sobhankohanpour/python-mini-projects/data_processing/README.md

 - Automation of repetitive tasks
 - Data transformation and analysis

-⚡ **Coming Soon:** Projects will be released as soon as possible.
+⚡ **Coming Soon:** Many more projects will be added to expand your Python toolkit.
 Stay tuned!